What is Hypothyroidism?

 The thyroid hormone T3 controls metabolism and cellular energy production.

-In hypothyroidism the gap between the body’s energy resources and the demands placed on it from the environment creates disease.
+In hypothyroidism, there is a gap between the body’s energy resources and the demands placed on it by the environment.

 Low thyroid function is thus associated with stress, aging, inflammation, and disease.